Equity Release Companies to Avoid

 Deciding whether equity release is right for you is a choice that should be very carefully considered, taking trustworthy, impartial advice from a reliable broker such as Boon Brokers.

-Boon Brokers are members of the Equity Release Council and, unlike most brokers, do not charge any client fees at any stage of the advice and arrangement process.
+Boon Brokers are members of the Equity Release Council and, unlike most brokers, do not charge any fees at any stage of the advice and arrangement process.
 Crucially, Boon Brokers also has whole-of-market access to lenders in the United Kingdom.

-We can help you to review your existing financial position and identify all of the available options, to find the most suitable product or solution.
+We can help you review your existing financial position and identify all of the available options, to find the most suitable product or solution.